-This list will only include the Disney Parks in America (at least for now) and is mainly looking at overall atmosphere of the land instead of attractions.
-I will take into account some rides that are especially fun at night but I’ll mostly be relying on sites, sounds and shows.
-Also known as ‘The 3 S’s’.
+This list will only include the Disney Parks in America and is mainly looking at overall atmosphere of the land instead of attractions.
+I will take into account some rides that are especially fun at night but I’ll mostly be relying on sites, sounds and shows – also known as ‘The 3 S’s’ (okay, I made that up).
 I’ll also include a few lands that are in both Disneyland and Magic Kingdom and won’t specify as most of the atmosphere is the same.

 Before we get to the list, here’s a few honorable mention.
 Africa, in Animal Kingdom, has some wonderful entertainment, lighting and an interesting attraction (Kilimanjaro Safaris) at night.
 There just isn’t much open at night so it doesn’t make the list.
 Similarly, Hollywood Studio’s Echo Lake is a beautiful and serene spot to sit at night.
 There’s not much else going on but that’s part of the appeal.
 It just narrowly misses the top ten.
+Lastly, Tomorrowland is best experienced at night when the neon comes alive and reflects off the metallic in the land.
 On to the list!

-8. Pandora – World of Avatar – To be perfectly honest, I was slightly underwhelmed with Pandora at night at first.
-I don’t think that the lighting in the area was completely sorted out at first.
+9. Pandora – World of Avatar – To be perfectly honest, I was slightly underwhelmed with Pandora at night at first.
+I don’t think that the lighting in the area was completely sorted out.
 It was not quite bright enough for the plants and mountains to really stand out like they do during the day.
 Still, the bioluminescent areas are ambitious and beautiful.
 On our latest visit I came to enjoy Pandora more at night.
-While the experience is different from the day, I do think it’s beautiful.
 Having less crowds in the area makes Pandora seem far more peaceful, combining that with cool lighting makes for a serene experience.

-7. Frontierland (Magic Kingdom) – Magic Kingdom’s Frontierland is spectacular any time of day, featuring Splash Mountain, Big Thunder Mountain, Rivers of America and Country Bear Jamboree.
+8. Frontierland (Magic Kingdom) – Magic Kingdom’s Frontierland is spectacular any time of day, featuring Splash Mountain, Big Thunder Mountain, Rivers of America and Country Bear Jamboree.
 Three of those four are even more fun and beautiful at night.
-The Country Bears are the same throughout the day but don’t let that distract from their greatness.
+The Country Bears are the same throughout the day which is to say that they are absolutely amazing at night!
 I especially prefer the river area at night.
-If you can get to this area right before closing then the area is beautifully photogenic and peaceful, starting with Big Thunder and working your way towards Main Street.
+If you can get to this area right before closing then the area is photogenic and peaceful, starting with Big Thunder and working your way towards Main Street.

 1. World Showcase (Epcot) – As much as I love all the other lands on this list, World Showcase is the clear choice for number one.
-The torches come on and that pre and post Illuminations background music comes on.
-World Showcase’s idea is for guests to experience other cultures and realize how small of a world we live in is.
-Unity is the goal and once Illuminations: Reflections of Earth starts it’s hard to not feel that.
-While that in and of itself is worth the number one spot, the stroll around World Showcase after Illuminations is another remarkable experience.
+World Showcase’s idea is for guests to experience other cultures and realize how small of a world we live in.
+Unity is the goal.
+Currently the park is in between nighttime spectaculars and I don’t have high hopes that the next show will be as unifying as Illuminations: Reflections of Earth.
 Again, the background music makes the stroll even more incredible.
-There is something so peaceful about the post-Illuminations walk.
+There is something so peaceful about the post-closing walk.
 World Showcase makes for a wonderful night, running a gauntlet of beautiful emotions.

 Those are my top-ten lands at night.
 What would your list be?
 Let us know in the comments!
+Planning a Disney trip?
+Check out our Travel Guides to help get you there!
 If you enjoy what you’re reading here on Wandering in Disney please subscribe to the blog via email or WordPress and like our social media pages.
 You can find all of those things on the right side of this page.
 Thank you very much for reading, we appreciate it!

 Categories: Top 10 Lists